-Middle East.
+in close consultation and coordination with the States of the Middle East.
 They strongly urged the United Nations Secretary-General and the three cosponsors of the 1995 Resolution on the Middle East to start immediately the full implementation of the Action Plan on the Middle East.
 General Views on Nuclear Security Assurances (Final Document, Para 139) The Ministers reiterated that improvements in existing nuclear weapons and the development of new types of nuclear weapons as envisaged in the United States Nuclear Posture Review contravene the security assurances provided by the NWS.
-(Final Document, Para 148) The Ministers reaffirmed that the total elimination of nuclear weapons is the only absolute guarantee against the use or threat of use of nuclear weapons and reaffirmed further that Non-Nuclear-Weapon States (NNWS) should be effectively assured by NWS against the use or threat of use of nuclear weapons.
-Role of Nuclear Weapon States NUCLEAR SECURITY ASSURANCES • (Final Document, Para 169) Pending the total elimination of nuclear weapons, they also recalled that the Final Document of the 2000 Review Conference of the NPT reiterated that legally binding security assurances by the five NWS to the non-NWS parties to the Treaty would strengthen the nuclear non-proliferation regime.
-International Convention or Instrument (Final Document, Para 148) Pending the total elimination of nuclear weapons, they reaffirmed the need for the conclusion of a universal, unconditional and legally binding instrument on security assurances to NNWS as a matter of high priority.
+(Final Document, Para 148) The Ministers reaffirmed that the total elimination of nuclear weapons is the only absolute guarantee against the use or threat of use of nuclear weapons and reaffirmed further that Non-Nuclear-Weapon States (NNWS) should be effectively assured by NWS against the use or threat of use of nuclear the use of nuclear the use of threat of use of nuclear the use or threat of use of nuclear the use of nuclear the use of threat of use of nuclear the use of nuclear the use of threat of use of nuclear the use of threat the use of threat Role of Nuclear Weapon States NUCLEAR SECURITY ASSURANCES • (Final Document, Para 169) Pending the total elimination of nuclear weapons, [the Ministers] also recalled that the Final Document of the 2000 Review Conference of the NPT reiterated that legally binding security assurances by the five NWS to the non-NWS parties to the Treaty would strengthen the nuclear non-proliferation regime.
+International Convention or Instrument (Final Document, Para 148) Pending the total elimination of nuclear weapons, [the Ministers] reaffirmed the need for the conclusion of a universal, unconditional and legally binding instrument on security assurances to NNWS as a matter of high priority.
 (Final Document, Para 148) They noted the lack of progress since the establishment in 1998 of an Ad Hoc Committee in the Conference on Disarmament to negotiate universal, unconditional and legally binding security assurances to all NNWS.
 They expressed concern that despite long standing request by NNWS to receive such legally binding assurances, no tangible progress has been achieved in this regard.
-The Ministers further stressed the significance and positive security implications of the conclusion of a universal, unconditional and legally binding instrument on NSA.
+The Ministers further stressed the significance and positive security implications of the conclusion of a universal, unconditional and legally binding and legally binding instrument on NSA.